Where We Work

 Mental Health and Psychosocial Support

-Since arriving in Lebanon in 2006, International Medical Corps has played a leading role in delivering comprehensive mental health programming.
-We have expanded access to services by training primary healthcare providers to detect, refer, diagnose and treat mild to moderate mental disorders, to integrate mental health into primary healthcare.
-Through the support of primary healthcare centers and community centers, multidisciplinary case management teams comprising case managers, psychotherapists, child psychotherapists and psychiatrists provide continuous support to beneficiaries and refer cases to other services, according to need and free of charge.
+Since starting operations in Lebanon, International Medical Corps has played a leading role in delivering comprehensive mental health programming.
+We have expanded access to MHPSS services by training primary healthcare providers on topics ranging from detection and referral to the World Health Organization’s Mental Health Gap Action Programme (mhGAP).
+This enables primary healthcare providers to detect, refer, diagnose and treat mild to moderate mental disorders, integrating mental health into the services they offer.

 Explosion in Lebanon

-On Tuesday, August 4, 2020 a massive explosion tore through Beirut, Lebanon, killing at least 220 people, injuring more than 6,500 and leaving some 300,000 homeless, including at least 100,000 children.
+On Tuesday, August 4, 2020, a massive explosion tore through Beirut, killing at least 220 people, injuring more than 6,500 and leaving some 300,000 homeless—including at least 100,000 children.
 International Medical Corps immediately launched an emergency response, coordinating closely with the government and other responders to quickly provide help to overwhelmed hospitals and health facilities.
 Our teams mobilized urgently needed supplies and staff, quickly deployed mobile medical units to provide care to affected communities, and provided mental health and gender-based violence prevention and treatment services to those affected by the catastrophe.

 Learn more about our response to the explosion